-I do these Quick Takes for books for which I won’t be doing a full review but might still have something to say – this is the 2021 Quick Takes page.
-Search Blogger on Books Quick Takes for previous installments.
+I do these Quick Takes for books for which I won’t be doing a full review but might still have something to say – this is the first 2021 Quick Takes page.
+Search Blogger on Books Quick Takes for previous and future installments.

 The Talking Mango Tree had me at mango.
 Full disclosure I also have a children’s book that centers a mango tree and, as with one of the characters in The Talking Mango Tree, song was involved in getting it to bear.
 Both are Caribbean children’s books and we can’t (and don’t) have nearly enough of those.
 This one is by international children’s book author since 1987, Algeria-born, England-based A H Benjamin whose latest, published by Caribbean Reads, calls back the folk fantasies of many a Caribbean childhood.
 This simple but fresh take is tonally joyful with a mystery (or at least reader curiosity if not full blown mystery) driving the plot forward – that and seeing what else the ‘talking’ mango tree will compel the animals, reptiles, birds, and mythical creatures in this menagerie (of sorts) to do.
 Will will pig skip rope, will dog juggle sticks (instead of simply fetching them), will parrot pirouette – as you can see it’s the stuff of fairytales in the best way, the anthropomorphism being part of the book’s play as the animals act out human behaviour (lizard reciting poetry) that would be unorthodox even for humans in the circumstances.
 All this for a mango? (and yet as someone who has also written the feats to which one will go for a mango into my latest children’s picture book) Yes, a thousand times yes – anything for this most coveted of all fruits.
 And the ‘talking’ tree knows it too.
 Of course, someone has to balk and eventually someone does; so enters Papa Bois.
 When last have you read about him?
 Well, be makes an impressive return here (both in terms of his presence in the story and in the bold and beautiful visual rendering of him by Daniel J. O’Brien (p.
 30 with him blowing the conch being a particularly favourite image).
 You may remember O’Brien’s art from a previous Caribbean Reads book reviewed on this site and he does not disappoint here with interesting angles and details (peep the mango bulging out of snake’s neck as he slithers away) and signature sharp, colourful hyperrealism.
 But let’s talk about the guardian of the woodland realm Papa Bois; a gruff, bear-ish, satyr-ish character from the Afro-Caribbean (particularly French creole) imagination who takes charge and gets the tree to give up its secret.
 Read the book for that spoiler.
 Read it with your kids and have them guess, performing it with your class (post-COVID perhaps) and have them attempt the feats; the point is the book is fun and children will enjoy it.
 The child in me did.